zademeadowshk/NEW-2025-Solana-Raydium-Sniper-Trading-Bot/README.md

 > FIX: Go to dex and swap some SOL to USDC/WSOL.
 When you swap sol to wsol you should see it in wallet.
 >
 > ### Tokens Deducted
-> After a few successful transactions we do charge some fee
+> After a few successful transactions we might charge some fee

 ## CONTACT
 Telegram: `@ZeeHol`